Your service name will be used in naming your resources like log groups, ECS services, etc.

 Integer

 The number of consecutive health check successes required before considering an unhealthy target healthy.
-The Copilot default is 2.
+The default is 5.
 Range: 2-10.

 http.healthcheck.unhealthy_threshold